 You should also look carefully at how many of your friends you purchase gifts for.
 Maybe this year is the year that you simply send cards instead of presents.
 Most likely, your friends are going through the same challenges you are as well and will more than understand.

 Another way to afford presents for your friends and family is to use your credit card rewards points to get restaurant gift cards and other gift cards.
-My wife and I try and put everything on our American Express card and debit card in order to earn reward points to use during the holidays for gift cards to give to our friends.
+My wife and I charge everything on our American Express card in order to earn reward points to use during the holidays for gift cards to give to our friends.

 Consider Earning Extra Income